 The creative side of being an engineer

 Justin Stanley is a producer, recording engineer, musician, and composer based in the Los Angeles area.
-The list of outstanding artists he’s worked with includes names like Eric Clapton, Prince, Sheryl Crow, Beck, The Vines, Jamie Lidell, Snoop Dogg, Daniel Merryweather, Jet, Nikka Costa, Robbie Robertson, The Heirs, Cold Cave, Paul McCartney, and Patti Smith, to name just a few.
+The list of outstanding artists he’s worked with includes names like Eric Clapton, Prince, Sheryl Crow, Beck, The Vines, Jamie Lidell, Snoop Dogg, Daniel Merryweather, Jet, Nikka Costa, Robbie Robertson, U.N.C.L.E., Cold Cave, Paul McCartney, and Patti Smith, to name just a few.

 Justin’s production and engineering work and compositions have also featured in movies like Friday Night Lights, Spiderman III, Blow, Zoolander, and Wolves of Wall Street, as well as on TV shows such as Grey’s Anatomy, Nip/Tuck, Ugly Betty, Bones, and The Bernie Mac Show.
 What’s more, he’s composed and produced music used in commercials for Nike, Gucci, Ford, Eveready, Mercedes, and Ana Sui, not to mention the internationally awarded ad for Chipotle Mexican Grill featuring Willie Nelson.